SUID Tissue Consortium

 The American SIDS Institute along with the UMD BTB trains the participants, including medical examiners, investigators, technicians and donor services professionals.
 We also provide all equipment and materials needed to collect, prepare and ship the tissue to the Tissue Bank.
 For example, the Institute provides freezers and centrifuges for medical examiner offices that need them, and the UMD BTB provides freezer shipping containers and pays for shipping.
 All lab supplies are provided.
 Medical examiners do not have to assume any additional costs in order to participate in the consortium.

 We’ve now expanded the consortium to include children through 3 years of age.
 Sudden deaths, while rare past age 1, do occur and are called sudden unexpected death in childhood (SUDC).
 We continue our efforts to expand to medical examiner offices around the country.

-Dr. Hyma made a presentation on the SUID Tissue Consortium at the 2013 National Medical Examiners Meeting in Milwaukee.
+The late Dr Hyma made a presentation detailing the need for and structure of the SUID Tissue Consortium at the 2013 National Medical Examiners Meeting in Milwaukee.
 See SUID Tissue Consortium Abstract – NAME 2013.

 The tissue consortium was presented at a SIDS Institute sponsored pathology symposium at the International Conference on Stillbirth, SIDS, and infant survival on October 5, 2012, in Baltimore, MD.
 For a paper summarizing the presentations of the symposium see Krous Symposium Publication.